We may earn affiliate commissions for the recommended products. Learn more.

 As the name suggests, rotating IP periodically changes your IP address without changing the location or interrupting the connection.
 The feature claims to change your IP address every 5 to 10 minutes.
 Unsurprisingly, this doesn’t work with Static or Dedicated IP servers.

 The feature works well enough and is straightforward.
-When enabled, the app’s home screen shows in how many minutes your IP address will change.
+When enabled, the app’s home screen shows how many minutes are left until your IP address will change.
 While testing, I noticed the number and IP address don’t always update or align with my current IP.
 In any case, this feature is quite good for improving your privacy, but bad for gaming and streaming.
 If your IP rotates often, streaming services will identify the use of a VPN and will prevent access.
 But if you’re planning on visiting any websites that limit the number of visits, then this feature will be more than useful.
 Also, NordVPN doesn’t have an equivalent feature.

 Surfshark’s alternative ID